#event-review

 The Sociology of Public Sitting: What Essen’s Benches Reveal About Intergenerational Relationships

-“If you want to understand society, don’t read theory.
-Watch people striving for a shady spot at 3 pm on a bright sunny day.” – Through the analytical eyes of a sociologist, Imran Sabir observes everyday public sitting in this blog post, revealing the social fabric and dynamics behind seemingly random actions revolving around public benches in the city of Essen.
-By establishing a ‘sitology’ in its…
+"If you want to understand society, don’t read theory.
+Watch people striving for a shady spot at 3 pm on a bright sunny day." – Sociologist Imran Sabir observes seemingly mundane activities around public benches in Essen, revealing the social fabric and dynamics behind them in this humorous blog post.

 Read more